richipal09/devrel-labs/agentic_rag/articles/kubernetes_rag.md

 - **Memory**: 16GB+ RAM
 - **Storage**: 50GB+
 - **GPU**: recommended for faster inference.
 In theory, you can use `mistral-7b` CPU-quantized models, but it will be sub-optimal.

+## Conclusion

+You can check out the full AI solution and the deployment options we mention in this article in [the official GitHub repository](https://github.com/oracle-devrel/devrel-labs/tree/main/agentic_rag).